CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 ## Why practice packaging?

-{% include figure.html image="images/text-vs-book.png" caption="Image comparing how a page with some text and a book look and feel different."  %}
+{% include figure.html image="images/text-vs-book.png" caption="How are a page with some text and a book different?"  %}

 The practice of Python packaging efforts is similar to that of publishing a book.
 Consider how a bag of text is different from a book.
 How and _why_ are these things different?